jbro129/android-modding/README.md

 [Android-Inline-Hook](https://github.com/ele7enxxh/Android-Inline-Hook) by ele7enxxh : thumb16 thumb32 arm32 inlineHook in Android.

+[ARMPatch](https://github.com/RusJJ/ARMPatch) by RusJJ : Just a hook for ARM applications based on ARMhook, on Cydia's Substrate and on Rprop's And64InlineHook.

 [xHook](https://github.com/iqiyi/xHook) by iqiyi : A PLT hook library for Android native ELF.

 [Unity-Substrate-Hook-Android](https://github.com/jbro129/Unity-Substrate-Hook-Android) by jbro129 : Android Cydia Substrate MSHookFunction Used On Unity IL2CPP.